 - Repayment begins 9 months after the borrower graduates, leaves school, or drops below half-time status.

-- The master promissory note (MPN) and repayment process of this loan are handled through the Accounts Receivable Office.
-They are available at 414-229-4914 or in Mitchell Hall room 295 for any questions.
+- The repayment process of this loan is handled through the Accounts Receivable Office.
+They are available at 414-229-4915 or in Mitchell Hall room 295 for any questions.

 Federal Nursing Student Loan